 Hair Relaxer Class Action Lawsuit

 In contrast to an MDL, a class action lawsuit is filed by a small number of plaintiffs representing a larger group of parties with similar complaints.
+Cases are also combined for the entire lawsuit process, instead of just for pretrial matters like in an MDL.

 The hair relaxer class action complaint was filed in November 2022.
 It is substantially different from the MDL complaints and cancer lawsuits.
 This class action lawsuit seeks to reimburse purchasers of dangerous hair relaxers.
 The plaintiffs claim that they would not have purchased these products if they had known the associated dangers.